Francis-Calingo/Visualizing-Migration-in-Canada/README.md

 ![image](https://github.com/user-attachments/assets/ff5b9ada-36d6-40f1-a9bf-6596205df1c2)

 <p>As this is a Plotly plot, we can see certain aspects of the plot in isolation.
-For example, when we filter for the Philippines, we can see that recent immigrants from the Philippines take up a signifcant portion of the recent migrant population in places such as Newfoundland and Labrador and NWT.
+For example, when we filter for the Philippines, we can see that recent immigrants from the Philippines take up a significant portion of the recent migrant population in places such as Newfoundland and Labrador and NWT.
 Conversely, they don’t even make the Top 5 In Québéc (likely due to language barriers).</p>

 ![image](https://github.com/user-attachments/assets/36dd722a-3213-4f54-90e9-77d2418ef04a)